Yma Sumac: Career

 She became a U.S. citizen on July 22, 1955.
 In 1959, she performed Jorge Bravo de Rueda's classic song "Vírgenes del Sol" on her album Fuego del Ande.
 In 1957 Sumac and Vivanco divorced, after Vivanco sired twins with another woman.
 They remarried that same year, but a second divorce followed in 1965.
 Apparently due to financial difficulties, Sumac and the original Inka Taky Trio went on a world tour in 1960, which lasted for five years.
 They performed in 40 cities in the Soviet Union for over six months, and a film was shot recording some moments of the tour, and afterward throughout Europe, Asia and Latin America.
-Their performance in Bucharest, Romania, was recorded as the album Recital, her only live in concert record.
+Their performance in Bucharest,Romania, was recorded as the album Recital, her only live record.
 Sumac spent the rest of the 1960s performing sporadically.